Relativistic spin hydrodynamics with torsion and linear response theory for spin relaxation: Spin current in the first-order formalism

 It is worth emphasizing that the fundamental variables describing the background geometry are the vierbein and the spin connection (or contorsion which will be introduced shortly).
 We consider a torsionful background, where the vierbein and the spin connection are independent background fields.
 One can then define the space-time metric $g_{\mu\nu}$ and the affine (curved space-time) connection $\Gamma^\rho_{~\mu\nu}$ through

 where the second equation, or the so-called tetrad postulate, defines the affine connection from the given vierbein and spin connection.
-Throughout the paper, we use $\nabla_\mu$ as the covariant derivative including only the affine connection, and $D_\mu$ as the one including both the affine and spin connections.
 The anti-symmetric part of the tetrad postulate gives the first Cartan equation, which defines the torsion $T^{\rho}_{~\mu\nu} \equiv \Gamma^\rho_{~\mu\nu} - \Gamma^\rho_{~\nu\mu}$ as follows:

 The introduction of the torsion is reasonable because it promotes the spin connection to an independent background field.
 This becomes manifest by solving the tetrad postulate for the spin connection as